louisyoungx/flowgram.ai/auto-docs/variable-plugin/classes/ScopeOutputData.md

 `get` **onListOrAnyVarChange**(): (`observer`: () => `void`) => `Disposable`

-listen to variable list change + any variable update in list
+An event that fires when the output variable list changes or any variable's value is updated.

 #### Returns